A parameterization of anisotropic Gaussian fields with penalized complexity priors: Selection of a distance

 \subsection{Kullback-Leibler divergence}

 As previously discussed, the KLD is unsuitable as a notion of distance between models as it is infinite for every possible parameter value.
-As a result, a different way to measure distance between models is necessary.
+As a result, a different method is necessary to measure the distance between models.
 This section discusses some of the options considered and how \Cref{metric def} was eventually chosen.
+We work on the torus in this and the next subsection as the Hilbert-Schmidt norm of a stationary field on $\R^d$.

-We begin by showing that the KLD is infinite for every possible parameter value with the same variance.
+We begin by showing that the KLD is infinite for every pair of parameter sets that do not fulfil certain mutual relationships.
 To do so, we first give a sufficient condition for two stationary measures to be mutually singular.
-This is essentially the converse direction of \cite[Theorem A.1]{stein2004equivalence}.
-See also \cite[Proposition 3]{dunlop2017hierarchical}. \begin{lemma} Write $\Dd =[\bm{a},\bm{b}]\subset \R^d$ and let $u_A,u_B$ be two stationary Gaussian fields in $L^2(\Dd )$ with spectral densities $S_A,S_B$.
+This is the converse direction of \citet[Theorem A.1]{stein2004equivalence}.
+See also \citet[Proposition 3]{dunlop2017hierarchical}. \begin{lemma} Let $u_A,u_B$ be two stationary, \revisiontwo{and in particular periodic}, Gaussian fields in $L^2(\revisiontwo{\T^d} )$ with spectral densities $S_A,S_B$.
 Suppose that

-Then, the Gaussian measures defined by $u_A,u_B$ are mutually singular. \end{lemma} \begin{proof} Denote the covariance operators of $u_A,u_B$ by $K_A,K_B$ respectively and let $I$ be the identity on $L^2(\Dd )$.
-By the Feldman–Hájek theorem, a necessary condition for $u_A,u_B$ to not be mutually singular is that the following operator is Hilbert Schmidt,
+Then, the Gaussian measures defined by $u_A,u_B$ are mutually singular. \end{lemma} \begin{proof} Denote the covariance operators of $u_A,u_B$ by $K_A,K_B$ respectively and let $I$ be the identity on $L^2(\revisiontwo{\T^d} )$.
+By the Feldman-Hájek theorem, a necessary condition for $u_A,u_B$ to not be mutually singular is that the following operator is Hilbert-Schmidt \revisiontwo{\citep[Theorem 2.25]{da2014stochastic}},

-is a Hilbert-Schmidt operator where $K_A,K_B$ are the covariance operators of $u_A,u_B$ and $I$ is the identity operator on $L^2(\Dd )$.
+is a Hilbert-Schmidt operator where $K_A,K_B$ are the covariance operators of $u_A,u_B$ and $I$ is the identity operator on $L^2(\revisiontwo{\T^d} )$.
 By \Cref{diagonal lemma}, $K_A, K_B$ both diagonalize in the orthonormal Fourier basis with eigenvalues given respectively by $S_A(\bm{k})$ and $S_B(\bm{k})$.
 As a result, the Hilbert-Schmidt norm of $T$ is given by